-Home Help for families Information & Advice Benefits & money Other financial support for your family Grants, loans & welfare assistance schemes
+Home Help for families Information & advice Money & debt Grants, loans, savings & welfare assistance schemes

 Contact does not give grants or financial help.

 Many charities will give grants to families in order to help with things like specialist equipment, therapies, essential items, and holidays.
 This can range from small local charities to large national organisations such as The Family Fund.

 Before looking into grants or funding, you might be better taking our Turn2Us benefits check to make sure you’re claiming what you’re entitled to.

 Find out about grants and financial help by using our Turn 2Us grants search tool, below.

 We have a summary list of charities that offer grants and funding for certain occupations, disabilities or geographical areas.
 Many charities do not accept applications directly from individual families and you may need a professional such as a GP, teacher or social worker to make the initial application.

 Please check eligibility criteria before applying for any financial help.

 If you are on a low income and you’re struggling financially, your local authority might offer grants, loans or assistance in kind.